Skip to Main Content

 (Please note that the individual records for many of the e-books in the databases below are in the 5-College Catalog.
 However, these collections provide the capability of searching the full-text of each book, whereas the 5-College Catalog does not.)

-eBook Collection [EBSCO] Full text eBooks on a broad range of reference, scholarly and professional topics.
+eBook Collection [EBSCO] This link opens in a new windowFull text eBooks on a broad range of reference, scholarly and professional topics.
 Includes books formerly in netLibrary.

-Google Books Indexes the full text of a growing number of books.
+Google Books This link opens in a new windowIndexes the full text of a growing number of books.
 For some books complete text is online; for others only a small portion.
 No printing or downloading.

 Use Interlibrary Loan to request books not owned in the Five Colleges.
 Please allow at least 2 weeks for delivery.